-2. The Resolution has been duly and legally adopted and constitutes a valid and binding obligation of the District.
+2. The Resolutions have been duly and legally adopted and constitute valid and binding obligations of the District.

-3. The Trust Agreement has been duly executed and delivered by the District and, assuming due authorization, execution and delivery by the other party thereto, constitutes a valid and binding agreement of the District.
+3. The Trust Agreements have been duly executed and delivered by the District and, assuming due authorization, execution and delivery by the other party thereto, constitute valid and binding agreements of the District.

-4. The District has the power and is obligated to cause the levy of ad valorem taxes without limitation as to rate or amount upon all property within the District's boundaries subject to taxation by the District (except certain personal property which is taxable at limited rates) for the payment of the principal of the 2022 Bonds and the interest thereon.
+4. The District has the power and is obligated to cause the levy of ad valorem taxes without limitation as to rate or amount upon all property within the District's boundaries subject to taxation by the

+District (except certain personal property which is taxable at limited rates) for the payment of the principal of the 2022 Bonds and the interest thereon.

 5. Interest on the 2022D-1 Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
 Interest on the 2022D-1 Bonds is not a specific preference item for purposes of the federal alternative minimum tax.
-Interest on the 2022D-2 Bonds is not excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
+Interest on the 2022D-2 Bonds and the 2022H Bonds is not excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
 Interest on the 2022 Bonds is exempt from State of California personal income taxes.
 We express no opinion regarding other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the 2022 Bonds.